w3f/PPPs/proposals/0000-transient-storages.md

 Trait `TransientStorageHook` to allows extending or replacing this behavior (for instance to index specific items).
 This trait is usable through library dynamic linking.
 Here a big question is this library linking as it is always awkward to support (please refer to implementation in `client/db/src/transient_storage.rs`).

-- `HasherHandle` are reclaimed when free and on terminal position, but they could just be never reclaimed.